-A running flat, which often occurs in strong trends of one higher degree, will have Wave B terminate beyond the beginning of Wave A, but Wave C will fail to reach the beginning of Wave A. This is a rare case, but it has been known to happen and usually forms in strong trends.
+A running flat, which often occurs in strong trends of one higher degree, will have Wave B terminate beyond the beginning of Wave A, but Wave C will fail to reach the end of Wave A. This is a rare case, but it has been known to happen and usually forms in strong trends.

 The horizontal triangle is a pattern that consists of five sub-waves that form a 3-3-3-3-3 structure labeled as A-BC, A-B-C-D-E (most common) or even as complex as AB-C-D-E-F (see correction combination section).
 Unlike the motive wave, which also has five waves, this pattern reflects a balance of forces and travels in a sideways pattern.
 The sub-waves are corrective and form patterns of threes.